Chapter 5 Matrices and rasters

 • of the same type (like a vector, and unlike a data.frame).

 The number of values in all columns of a matrix is equal, and the same can be said about the rows.
 It is important to know how to work with matrices because it is a commonly used data structure, with many uses in data processing and analysis, including spatial data.
-Many R functions accept a matrix as an argument, or return a matrix as a returned object.
+Many R functions accept a matrix as an argument, or return a matrix as the returned object.
 For example, the st_distance function returns a distance matrix between all pairs of features in two vector layers (Section 8.3.2.3).
-Moreover, a matrix is used to store single-band raster values in a stars raster object, which we learn about later on in this chapter (Section 5.3.8.2).
+Matrices are also used for data storage in more complex data structures, e.g., to store single-band raster values in stars raster objects (as we’ll see later, in Section 5.3.8.2).

 5.1.2 Creating a matrix